 He is a former member of Scouting Ireland’s National Management Committee, was the first Communications Director of the association, serving for 3.5 years and introducing the scouts.ie website, the Scouting Ireland chat forum and the Scouting Ireland brand identity among other projects, during his tenure.

 He was the associations first Rover Scout Commissioner, serving for 1 year across 2009/10 and worked during this time to develop the Rover Scout programme, visual identities and handbook, alongside a high-calibre volunteer team.

 He has represented Scouting Ireland’s interests on the City of Dublin Youth Services Board (in 2010) and at the National Youth Council of Ireland/NYCI (in 2004).

-Professionally, Garrett is a Marketing & Communications specialist.
-He is currently based primarily in the Middle East, where he undertakes a strategic & senior leadership role at one of the largest corporations in the MENA region.
-He has been a director of a number of businesses, including a communications firm he established in 2007.
+Previously, he undertook a strategic & senior leadership role at one of the largest corporations in the MENA region.
+He subsequently lived and worked in New Zealand prior to returning to Ireland to establish a start up in 2020.
+He has been a director of a number of businesses, including a communications firm he established in Ireland in 2007.

 He worked pro-bono in 2015 with an Islam-focused pre-natal and natural birthing specialist in the Middle East & Indonesia to provide strategic input to this rapidly growing, ethically-focused business.